nyanpasu64/nyanpasu64.github.io/_posts/2022-06-14-low-latency-audio-output-duplex-alsa.md

 JACK2's ALSA backend, and this guide, assume the input and output device in a duplex pair share the same underlying sample clock and never go out of sync.
 Calling `snd_pcm_link()` on two streams is supposed to succeed if and only if they share the same sample clock, buffer size and period count, etc. (the exact criteria are undocumented, and I didn't read the kernel source yet).
 If it succeeds, it not only starts and stops the streams together, but is supposed to synchronize the input's write pointer and the output's read pointer.

 PipeWire supports rate-matching resampling ([link](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/FAQ#how-are-multiple-devices-handled)), but (like timer-based scheduling) it introduces a great deal of complexity (*heuristic* clock skew estimation, resampling latency compensation), which I have not studied, is out of scope for opening a simple duplex stream, and *actively detracts* from learning the fundamentals.

+Note that `unused_buffer_size > 0` is also incidental complexity, and not essential to understanding the concepts.
+Normally `buffer_size = N periods`.

 On ALSA, you can implement full duplex period-based audio by: